-Edition 1 October
+Edition 1 October 2023

+A Curriculum Newsletter

+Surviving Auschwitz

+Arek Hersh recounts his experience as a prisoner, at the age of only 14, in the notorious death camp at Auschwitz-Birkenau.

+Curriculum Intent

-Curriculum Intent "How we got to now" is the overriding aim of the History secondary curriculum at Wickersley Partnership Trust (WPT).
+"How we got to now" is the overriding aim of the History secondary curriculum at Wickersley Partnership Trust (WPT).
 Through a shared understanding and knowledge of our past history, we aim to give our students the ability to understand who they are and their place in the world.
 We aim to inspire a love of learning and the ability to ask questions.

 Our History curriculum allows our students to ask and develop perceptive questions to help them understand the past and the present.
 In an everchanging world, History allows our students to look to past examples, learn from them and ensure that as citizens we do not make the same mistakes that those before us may have done.

 The History curriculum aims to give pupils a coherent knowledge and understanding of Britain's past and that of the wider world.
 It inspires students' curiosity to know more about the past.

 Teaching equips pupils to ask enquiring questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

-History helps pupils to understand the complexity of people's lives, the process of change, the diversity of societies and relationships between different aroups, as well as their own identity and the challenges of their time.
+History helps pupils to understand the complexity of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.